quicwg/base-drafts/draft-ietf-quic-recovery.md

 When packet protection keys are discarded (see Section 4.9 of {{QUIC-TLS}}), all packets that were sent with those keys can no longer be acknowledged because their acknowledgements cannot be processed anymore.
-The sender considers them no longer in flight.
-That is, the sender SHOULD discard all recovery state associated with those packets and MUST remove them from the count of bytes in flight.
+The sender SHOULD discard all recovery state associated with those packets and MUST remove them from the count of bytes in flight.

 Endpoints stop sending and receiving Initial packets once they start exchanging Handshake packets (see Section 17.2.2.1 of {{QUIC-TRANSPORT}}).
 At this point,